delfick/flashbsm/README.txt

 **HOW TO COMPILE WITHOUT THE IDE
 ***********************

+*****WITH MAKE

+I've made a make file, so all you have to do is change the kagswf variable at the top to point to where you have kagswf, and then in the terminal :

+$ make flashbsm

+or, if you are compiling the tracer, then

+$ make tracer

+*****WITHOUT MAKE

 to compile without the ide, you'll need kagswf which you can download from here http://kagswf.graf.slask.pl/download.html

 just extract that to a folder